illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 ## Quizzes

 Each quiz covers approximately 2 weeks of content.
 They can be completed multiple times (highest score is used) at any time.
 They are due by last day of instruction (i.e. before reading day).
+No quizes are dropped; you should complete all 7 of them.

 Quizzes will be online using [Prairie Learn](https://prairielearn.org).
 Please see the Quiz topics page for more information.